bennpang/ISEA/Lab1b-2.md

 Creating Users
 ---
-To create users Alice, Bob and Mallory using "sudo adduser alice"
+To create users Alice, Bob and Mallory.
+I will have to use the "sudo adduser alice" command to add users in Ubuntu.

 This is my sample output of the user creation process